salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-html-frame-iframe-object-element-content-document-getter.md

 ## Related Distortions

 <!-- START generated embed: @locker/distortion/src/HTMLFrameElement/docs/contentDocument-getter.md -->
-## HTMLFrameElement.prototype.contentDocument getter
+## get: HTMLFrameElement.prototype.contentDocument

-The `HTMLFrameElement.prototype.contentDocument` property getter returns the `Document` object of the specified frame.
-The `HTMLFrameElement` interface is deprecated in HTML5.

-To reduce the possibility of exploit, Lightning Web Security returns `null` for the `HTMLFrameElement.prototype.contentDocument` property.
+To reduce the surface area of possible exploit we return `null` for the `contentDocument` property of frames.
+At a later time we may explore multi document support, but in the interest of simplicity and moving things along we have decided to keep things simple.

+### Goal

+- Do not expose the real raw `contentDocument`

+### Design

+The value of `contentDocument` may be `null` so we enforce that it is.

-### Distorted Behavior
+### Distorted behavior

-This distortion returns `null` for `contentDocument`.
+- Always return `null` for `contentDocument`
 <!-- END generated embed, please keep comment -->

 <!-- START generated embed: @locker/distortion/src/HTMLIFrameElement/docs/contentDocument-getter.md -->
-## HTMLIFrameElement.prototype.contentDocument getter
+## get: HTMLIFrameElement.prototype.contentDocument

-The [`HTMLIFrameElement.contentDocument`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLIFrameElement/contentDocument) property getter returns a `Document` corresponding to the active document in the inline frame's nested browsing context if the iframe and the iframe's parent document are Same Origin.
-Otherwise, the property returns `null`.

-To reduce the possibility of exploit, Lightning Web Security returns `null` for the `contentDocument` property, even when an iframe and the iframe's parent document have the same origin.
+To reduce the surface area of possible exploit we return `null` for the `contentDocument` property of iframes.
+At a later time we may explore multi document support, but in the interest of simplicity and moving things along we have decided to keep things simple.

+### Goal

+- Do not expose the real raw `contentDocument`

+### Design

+The value of `contentDocument` may be `null` so we enforce that it is.

-### Distorted Behavior
+### Distorted behavior

-This distortion returns `null` for `contentDocument`.
+- Always return `null` for `contentDocument`
 <!-- END generated embed, please keep comment -->

 <!-- START generated embed: @locker/distortion/src/HTMLObjectElement/docs/contentDocument-getter.md -->
-## HTMLObjectElement.prototype.contentDocument getter
+## get: HTMLObjectElement.prototype.contentDocument

-The [`HTMLObjectElement.prototype.contentDocument`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLObjectElement/contentDocument) read-only property returns a `Document` representing the active document of the object element's nested browsing context, if any; otherwise null.

-To reduce the possibility of exploit, Lightning Web Security returns `null` for the `contentDocument` property of object elements.
+To reduce the surface area of possible exploit we return `null` for the `contentDocument` property of object elements.
+At a later time we may explore multi document support, but in the interest of simplicity and moving things along we have decided to keep things simple.

+### Goal

+- Do not expose the real raw `contentDocument`

+### Design

+The value of `contentDocument` may be `null` so we enforce that it is.

-### Distorted Behavior
+### Distorted behavior

-This distortion returns `null` for `contentDocument`.
+- Always return `null` for `contentDocument`
 <!-- END generated embed, please keep comment -->